redox-os/book/src/hardware-support.md

 Have a look at the [HARDWARE.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md) document to see all tested computers.

+## CPU Requirements

+The following requirements are mandatory to make Redox work, non-x86 CPUs have equivalents for them.

+- [MMU](https://en.wikipedia.org/wiki/Memory_management_unit) : Introduced by the Intel 8086 CPU line in 1978 and present in all CPUs since then
+- [FPU](https://en.wikipedia.org/wiki/Floating-point_unit) : Introduced by the Intel 8087 coprocessor in 1980 for the Intel 8086 CPU line and present in almost all CPUs since then
+- FXSAVE extension or non-x86 CPU equivalent
+- [Page Size Extension](https://en.wikipedia.org/wiki/Page_Size_Extension) or non-x86 CPU equivalent
+- Paging global extension or non-x86 CPU equivalent

 ## I have a low-end computer, would Redox work on it?

 A CPU is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.